Why is security patch management important for Microsoft products?

 Security patch management provides the right balance between ongoing threat protection and installing a patch that creates more issues than it fixes (at least in the short term).

-In today’s more distributed work environment, fewer people are connected behind a firewall.
-This makes ongoing patch management more important than ever.
+In today’s more distributed work environment, fewer people are connected behind a firewall, making ongoing patch management more important than ever.

-As part of Fortis’ Defensor cyber security offering, we currently delay the installation of certain patches for our customers for up to two weeks from the release date.
-This is so we can first thoroughly test and determine how the installation impacts common business applications.
+As part of Fortis’ Defensor cyber security offering, we may delay the installation of certain patches for our customers for up to two weeks from the release date.
+This is so we can thoroughly test and determine how the installation impacts common business applications.

-Our network operation center technicians conducts these tests to identify any errors and conflicts with existing applications.
+Our network operation center technicians conduct these tests to identify errors and conflicts with existing applications.

-Whether your internal team is responsible for patching Microsoft products or whether you work with an outside, trusted advisor—we recommend implementing security patch management procedures.
+Whether your internal team is responsible for patching Microsoft products or you work with an outside, trusted advisor, we recommend implementing security patch management procedures.

 “But we’ve never had an incident”